Dajamante/avr-car/README.md

 set -e cargo +nightly build

 # flash on the board with avrdude (with your usb serial and your own elf file)
+# -p is "partno": the only mandatory option, tells avrdude what type of MCU is connected to the programmer
+# -c gives the programmer id from a list (luckily arduino is super common)
 # get your USB with ls /dev/tty* | grep usb
+# -U : perform a memory operation

 avrdude -p atmega328p -c arduino -P /dev/tty.usbserial-14430 -U flash:w:target/avr-atmega328p/debug/avr-example.elf:e
 screen /dev/tty.usbserial-14430 57600, if you want to show on the console, if not this can be deleted.

-# see the console with:
-# 57600 is the baud rate
+# This command allows to see the console (57600 is the baud rate,
-screen /dev/tty.usbserial-14430 57600
+ other established baud rates as 9600 are possible, but then you would need to change the program) screen /dev/tty.usbserial-14430 57600
 ```
 3. you can now run ./flash_it.sh and have the car running (hopefully).